 President: Katie Hughes

-Katie Hughes works at Victoria University where she is currently Associate Professor, Socially Inclusive Education in the Victoria Institute for Education, Diversity and Lifelong Learning.
-She is co-author, with David Holmes and Roberta Julian of ‘Australian Sociology: A Changing Society’.
-She is currently engaged in research on the ways in which universities productively engage with first-in-family students to enhance their first year at university and overcome the transition from high school.
+Katie Hughes has published widely in the area of educational disadvantage and socially-inclusive pedagogy, and is currently engaged in research on the ways in which universities productively engage with first-in-family students to enhance their first year at university and overcome the transition from high school.

 Immediate Past President: Jo Lindsay